versia-pub/server/CONTRIBUTING.md

 - [Bun](https://bun.sh) - A JavaScript runtime similar to Node.js, but faster and with more features
 - [PostgreSQL](https://www.postgresql.org/) - A relational database
   - [`pg_uuidv7`](https://github.com/fboulnois/pg_uuidv7) - A PostgreSQL extension that provides a UUIDv7 data type
-- [Nuxt](https://nuxt.com/) - A Vue.js framework, used for the frontend
 - [Docker](https://www.docker.com/) - A containerization platform, used for development and deployment
 - [Sharp](https://sharp.pixelplumbing.com/) - An image processing library, used for fast image resizing and converting
 - [TypeScript](https://www.typescriptlang.org/) - A typed superset of JavaScript